Optimal reconstruction of general sparse stochastic block models: Weighted Majority Method

+By \cref{lemma: conditions} have that $\norm{\xi_i} \leq \max \pi_k^{-1/2}$, $(\xi_i(\ell_1) - \xi_i(\ell_2))^2 > \delta^2$ for some $i$.
+Substituting in these bounds gives the result.
 By the exact same argument, we get the result for the noisy version, $\tilde E_k$ as well. \end{proof} In particular, this implies that observing the distribution of the leaves in relation to the eigenvectors $\xi_i$, we will be able to distinguish between the community of the root being $\ell_1$ and $\ell_2$ with probability at least $1 - O((\lambda_i^2d)^{-1})$.
 Since this holds for any two communities, we can identify the true community by looking at the weighted sums according to each of these eigenvectors.